-Powerful Earthquake Roils Central Mexico, Leaving Dozens Of People Dead
+Powerful Earthquake Devastates Central Mexico, Leaving Dozens Dead

 Updated at 6:49 p.m.
 ET